Wendelin Werner: Biography

 the University of Paris-Sud from 1997 to 2013 and also taught at the École Normale Supérieure from 2005 to 2013.
+He was then Professor at the ETH Zürich from 2013 to 2023.

 Awards and honors

-Werner has received several awards, including the Rollo Davidson Prize in 1998, the Prix Paul Doistau–Émile Blutet in 1999, the Fermat Prize in 2001, the Grand Prix Jacques Herbrand of the French Academy of Sciences in 2003, the Loève Prize in 2005, the 2006 SIAM George Pólya Prize with his collaborators Gregory Lawler and Oded Schramm, the Fields medal in 2006, and the Heinz Gumin Prize (de) in 2016.
+Werner has received several awards besides the Fields Medal, including the Rollo Davidson Prize in 1998, the Prix Paul Doistau–Émile Blutet in 1999, the Fermat Prize in 2001, the Grand Prix Jacques Herbrand of the French Academy of Sciences in 2003, the Loève Prize in 2005, the 2006 SIAM George Pólya Prize with his collaborators Gregory Lawler and Oded Schramm, and the Heinz Gumin Prize (de) in 2016.

 He became a member of the French Academy of Sciences in 2008.
 He is also a member of other academies of sciences, including the Academy of Sciences Leopoldina and the Berlin-Brandenburg Academy of Sciences and is an honorary fellow of Gonville and Caius College.
 He was elected a Foreign Member of the Royal Society in 2020.